 You can find some books or programs available for sale via downloads or direct sales.
 These would be on websites from the author or organization that created the book or program.
 It is helpful prior to committing to a purchase to do some searching to see if others have read these books or tried these programs and what they have to say about the value of them.

 The internet is a great way to find local support groups.
 Many post locations and schedules for meetings or gatherings organized by locale.
 They also make phone numbers available to confirm dates and times, and sometimes can offer other types of support.

-If things have reached a point where you might actually need to remove yourself from the situation with your loved one, many outreach centers and shelters forvictims of domestic abuse have websites with information, addresses, and contact information.
+If things have reached a point where you might actually need to remove yourself from the situation with your loved one, many outreach centers and shelters forvictims of domestic use have websites with information, addresses, and contact information.
 They usually have 24-hour emergency lines available and posted on their sites.